dmzoneill/jira-creator/README.md

 ---

-## ⚙️ How It Works
+## ⚙️ How It Works 📜

-- The tool loads field definitions from `.tmpl` files under `templates/`
+- Loads field definitions from `.tmpl` files under `templates/`
-- It uses `TemplateLoader` to generate Markdown descriptions
+- Uses `TemplateLoader` to generate Markdown descriptions
-- It applies AI cleanup for readability and structure
+- Optionally applies AI cleanup for readability and structure
-- The tool sends the issue details to JIRA via REST API (or performs a dry-run if requested)
+- Sends to JIRA via REST API (or dry-runs it)

 ---

-## 📜 License
+## 📜 License 📚

 This project is licensed under the [Apache License](./LICENSE).